Monochromatic radiation

 In physics, monochromatic radiation is radiation with a single constant frequency or wavelength.
 For electromagnetic radiation, when that frequency is part of the visible spectrum (or near it) the term monochromatic light is often used.
 Monochromatic light is perceived by the human eye as a spectral color.

-When monochromatic radiation propagates through vacuum or a homogeneous transparent medium, it remains with a single constant frequency or wavelength; otherwise, it suffers refraction.
+When monochromatic radiation propagates through vacuum or a homogeneous transparent medium, it remains with a single constant frequency and wavelength; otherwise, it suffers a change in wavelength (the frequency not changed unless there is a nonlinear interaction) and refraction.

 Practical monochromaticity

 No radiation can be totally monochromatic, since that would require a wave of infinite duration as a consequence of the Fourier transform's localization property (cf. spectral coherence).
 In practice, "monochromatic" radiation — even from lasers or spectral lines — always consists of components with a range of frequencies of non-zero width.